cmyanes/my-first-repo/readme.txt

 Welcome to my first repository
 Learning Git is going well so far.
 I addded this line in the update-readme branch.
+This year we got a sunny and hot autumn.